-You know whats a good idea?
-Studying for 20 minutes properly and spacing out for a while.
-Then, return to studying for another 20 minutes.
-20–25-minute chunks of learning are far more effective than brute force learning for long hours (massing).
-Don’t bother with ridiculous 27 hours of studies every day… over and above college learning hours and homework assignments.
+Don’t spend hours studying at a stretch (massing) over and above college learning hours and homework assignments.
 Breaks between study sessions are really important for your brain to digest all that you’ve learned.
 Study hours are not proportional to the quality of studying.
-(More on the optimal time duration for studies in the rest of this article.)

 You can use the Pomodoro technique if you want a disciplined approach.
 It is an elegant and simple productivity improvement technique which can be flawlessly applied for completing assignments, reading & reviewing study material, managing study/learning load, etc. Here is how it goes.